ChristopherDavisUCI/UCI-Math-10/_sources/Proj/CourseProject.md

 Do I need to get original research results?
 * No!
 If you explore the data in an interesting way, but can't find any interesting conclusions, that's fine.
 In fact, I prefer that to making claims that the data does not support.

+What if a lot of my work was done cleaning the data, but it does not appear in the app?
+* As long as it appears in your source code, then that's fine and it will count for the project.
+That's why we ask you to put a link to the GitHub repository somewhere in the app.
+(If the work was done outside of Python, like in Excel, then that portion will not count.)

+Can I use a different plotting library?
+* You need to use Altair for the Altair portion of the rubric.
+You can definitely use a different library (like Seaborn or Matplotlib) for the extra part of the rubric.